wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 they perform operations that can be completed immediately, most likely being cache hits.
 These race conditions are harmless, though, since cache hits do not change the tag array regarding addresses.

-2. Method argument `inMSHR`, which is common to most of the coherence handling methods, indicates whether the request is served from MSHR, or from the receiving buffer.
+2. Method argument `inMSHR`, which is common to most of the coherence handling methods and many helper functions, indicates whether the request is served from MSHR, or from the receiving buffer.
 Many handlers or branches, especially those that implement operations that cannot be completed immediately, assume an invariant that the `inMSHR` flag is `true` and that the event to be handled is at the front of the MSHR register, before any real coherence action is taken.